Marching Band FAQ

 What if I have a conflict with band camp?

 Contact the head director as soon as possible to work out a resolution.
-Try not to schedule any vacations and check the band calendar to avoid this issue.
-A conflict could result in you being placed in an alternate/double position depending on the circumstance.
+It is really important not to schedule any vacations and check the band calendar to avoid this issue.
+A conflict could result in you being placed in an “crew” position depending on the circumstance.

 I don’t own an instrument, will one be provided?

 School owned instruments are limited in availability.
 The annual cost is only $60.

 I’m nervous to join high school band because I have never marched before.
 Will I be behind?

 Not at all.
 During the summer rehearsals and Band Camp, you will have an opportunity to learn to march.
 Each year several students without prior marching experience make the band.
 In fact, the majority of the freshman class has never learned to march either!
 If you bring a great attitude and a willingness to learn, you’ll be off to a great start.

 How much of a time commitment is Marching Band?